AshutoshSharma3897/TeacherFeedbackSystem/README.md

 # TeacherFeedbackSystem
-A feedback system for giving anonymous feedback about the faculty.
+A feedback system for giving anonymous feedback about the faculty using java database connectivity.